The two-dimensional Euler equations in Yudovich type space and $\mathrm{\textbf{bmo}}$-type space: Introduction

-\end{definition} \begin{remark} The definition of the function $\Phi(\cdot)$ does not depend on the choice of the index $p_0$ in the sense of the germs at infinity, one can refer to \cite{Y-1995} for more explanation. \end{remark} \begin{definition} Let $\phi$ be a modulus of continuity.
-Then we say that \begin{enumerate}[\rm(1)] \item $\phi$ belongs to the class $\mathcal{A}_1$ if the function $\Phi=T(\phi(p))$ satisfies the following admissible condition
+\begin{remark} The definition of the function $\Phi(\cdot)$ does not depend on the choice of the index $p_0$ in the sense of the germs at infinity, see \cite{Y-1995} for more explanations. \end{remark} \begin{definition} Let $\phi$ be a modulus of continuity.
+We say that